sara-nl/clouddocs/UvA-20190130/PCA-analysis.markdown

 ### a) Setting up a VM for the exercise

-Start a new VM (you are now in the advanced part; you should be able to do this on your own).
+Start a new single core VM with 1 GB memory (you are now in the advanced part; you should be able to do this on your own).
 The steps in this exercise assume that you are using an Ubuntu image.

 ### b) Prepare the VM for data analysis